 CE-IA-1 Preparation of New Zoning Code.
-The new zoning code shall include an ESHA overlay zone that establishes regulations to protect habitat resources, including habitats for special-status species.
+The new zoning code shall include an ESHA overlay zone that establishes regulations to protect habitat resources, including habitats for special status species.
 The zoning code shall also include provisions to implement protections of native woodlands, agricultural lands, and provisions for BMPs for stormwater management in new development.

-Summary 2017: ESHA regulations are included in the Public Review Draft of the New Zoning Ordinance (Chapter 17.31 - Environmentally Sensitive Habitat Areas).
+Summary 2018: ESHA regulations have been included in the revised New Zoning Ordinance.
 Upon adoption of the new zoning code by the City Council, the City will have fully implemented this action.